jishnu-lab/SWING/README.md

 ### Missense Mutation Pertubation Context

 #### General Use (SWING_MutInt_Notebook.ipynb and normal training)
-The Mutated sequence (unless WT), position of the mutation on the Mutated sequence (1-indexed, python adjustment in code), the Interactor sequence, and the label (Y2H_score) are necessary.
+The Mutated sequence (unless WT), position of the mutation on the Mutated sequence (1-indexed, python adjustment in code), the Interactor sequence, and the label (Y2H_score) are the bare minimum necessary to run SWING.
+We highly recomend you set up your traning data as shown in the SWING_MutInt_Notebook.ipynb [https://github.com/jishnu-lab/SWING/blob/main/Scripts/SWING_MutInt_Notebook.ipynb].
 | Mutated Sequence (unless WT) | Interactor Sequence | Position      | Y2H_score     |
 | ------------------ | ------------------- | ------------- | ------------- |
 | MALDGPEQMELEEGKA...| MTSSYSSSSCPLGCTMA...|    60         |        0      |